 Dr. Fredrick received her Ph.D. in School Psychology from Northern Illinois University in 2015.
 She completed her APA-accredited predoctoral internship through the Illinois School Psychology Internship Consortium (ISPIC), where she primarily worked in a therapeutic day school for students with significant emotional and behavioral disorders.
 Upon completion of internship, she worked as a School Psychologist at Community Consolidated School District 89 (CCSD 89) in Glen Ellyn, Illinois.
 She is a nationally certified school psychologist and completed postdoctoral hours at Central Michigan University's Autism Assessment Center.
 She joined the Department of Psychology at Central Michigan University in Fall 2016.

 My research interests revolve around peer victimization (including cyberbullying and victimization), bystander behavior, and children and adolescents' social emotional well-being.
 Bullying behavior is vastly complex and involves children's individual characteristics and larger social contexts.
 I am especially interested in school-based preventative and protective factors for victims, bullies, and bystanders, including school climate, social support, and social emotional learning.
 My research also seeks to understand how these factors may promote positive or prosocial bystander behavior.
-More recently, I have investigated the role of school climate on bullying behaviors and social emotional outcomes for children and adolescents.
+In order to examine the complex relations among social-emotional behavior from a systems-level theoretical approach, I utilize multivariate statistical analyses, including structural equation modeling, in my research.

 Drevon, D. D., Kim, S. Y., & Fredrick, S. S. (in press).
 Natural mentoring relationships as a protective factor for victims of bullying.
 Journal of School Violence.